TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Set-B1DHCPConfigProfile.md

 ```

 ## DESCRIPTION
-This function is used to update an existing DHCP Config Profiles from BloxOneDDI
+This function is used to update an existing DHCP Config Profiles from Universal DDI

 ## EXAMPLES